fbickfordsmith/attention-iclr/README.md

 7 | Train attention networks | `attention_networks_training.py`
 8 | Test attention networks | `attention_networks_testing.py`
 9 | Combine results from testing attention networks | `combine_results.py`

-The code in this repository should work with TensorFlow v2.1.

 ## A note on previous versions of our experiment
 You might look at filenames like `diff_v3_results.csv` and wonder what happened to previous versions.
 Did we simply repeat our experiment until we found the positive results we were looking for?
 No. Were there a number of experiment-design iterations before we were satisfied with the setup?
 Yes.
 For full transparency, below is a summary of why we rejected previous versions of our experiment.